MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/devapps/print-support-app-design-guide.md

 1. `event Windows.Foundation.TypedEventHandler<PrintSupportExtensionSession, PrintSupportPrintDeviceCapabilitiesChangedEventArgs>; PrintDeviceCapabilitiesChanged;`

-    The event is raised after the print system has updated the cached PrintDeviceCapabilities of the associated IPP printer.
+    The event is raised after the print system updates the cached PrintDeviceCapabilities of the associated IPP printer.
 When this event is raised, the PrintSupportExtension background class can inspect the changed PrintDeviceCapabilities and modify it.

 ### Custom validation of print ticket